ragges/tektools/README.md

 ## Acknowledgments

-* All the helpful people in the community that has made this possible.
+* All the helpful people in the community that has made this possible
 * flyte at eevblog.com forum
+* Dr. Alberg Roserio at Tantratron